22vv0/asphyxia_plugins/ddr@asphyxia/README.md

 ### To do:

-1. Make songs appear
-2. Look for more missing features (I don't play DDR so idk what's missing lol)
+1. Look for more missing features (I don't play DDR so idk what's missing lol)
-3. Check bugs (on score loading, profile saving, etc.)
+2. Check flare skill value consistency
-4. Transfer old save data to World (?)
+3. Transfer old save data to World (?)